insitro/redun/docs/source/config.md

 A float (default: 3.0) that specifies the maximum time, in seconds, jobs will wait before submission to be possibly bundled into an array job.

+##### `share_id`

+Queues with Scheduling Policies require all jobs be assigned a Fair Share Scheduling `shareIdentifier`.
+Can be further overridden on a per-task basis using task options.

+##### `scheduling_priority_override`

+Queues with Scheduling Policies require that all job definitions specify a `schedulingPriority` Alternatively, if the batch job definition does *not* configure a `schedulingPriority`, you must provide a `schedulingPriorityOverride` by setting this variable.
+Can be further overridden on a per-task basis using task options.

 ## Configuration variables